hbc/knowledgebase/faq/tools.md

 ## All tools incorporated, tested or planning to test

-Information about all of the tools that we either use, have tested, or would like to test are available within the `knowledgebase/research/[NGS_method]/tools.md`.
+Information about all of the tools that we either use, have tested, or would like to test are available within the `knowledgebase/research/[NGS_method]/tools.md` documents for each of the NGS methods.

 The `tools.md` document should have two sections, with one section for tools that have been tested, `Tools_tested` and another section for tools that we would like to explore, `Tools_novel`.
 A template for the `tools.md` document is available [here](../../research/template/tools.md).